GoogleChrome/web.dev/src/site/content/en/blog/building-a-color-scheme/index.md

 variants, for interactive moments like `:focus` or `:hover` or to create the appearance of paper layers.
-In these scenarios, it's nice to transition `--surface2-light` on hover to `--surface3-light`, so a hover results in an increase of contrast (99% lightness to 92% lightness; darker).
+In these scenarios, it's nice to transition `--surface2-light` on hover to `--surface3-light`, so a hover results in an increase of contrast (99% lightness to 92% lightness; making it darker).

 ### Shadows